-We are delighted to present a draft of the first ever Regional Economic Strategy for the South of Scotland.
+We are delighted, on behalf of the South of Scotland Regional Economic Partnership (REP), to present the first ever Regional Economic Strategy for the South of Scotland1.

-This strategy has been created following extensive and far reaching engagement earlier this year, which saw close to 1,000 individuals, businesses, communities and organisations - covering a diverse range of interests - put forward their views of the opportunities and challenges facing the South of Scotland.
+This strategy has been created following extensive and far reaching engagement.
+Well over 1,000 individuals, businesses, communities and organisations, covering a diverse range of interests, put forward their views as part of the development process to get to this final Strategy.
+This included input from young people, who are the future of our region.

-The input from that engagement has helped the Regional Economic Partnership shape this strategy - a vital document for the future prosperity of our region and communities.
+The input from this engagement has been crucial to helping the South of Scotland REP to produce this Strategy, a vital document for the future prosperity of our region and communities.